mjmerin/crypto_mining/README.md

 Mining of any cryptocurrency mentioned in this guide is primarily a GPU intensive task.
 Therefore, a computer with a very fast CPU, much RAM or large storage capacity is not required.
 For example, a Core i3 2120 from 2010 with 4 GB of RAM and 380 GB storage capacity is plenty sufficient.

 ### Operating System
 An operating system such as Windows or Ubuntu is recommended.
+In some cases, mining using a Linux based OS has shown to have higher hash rates.

 ### Graphics Cards
 Any high end graphics card of recent vintage can be suitable for mining.
 Graphics cards with 4 GB or more of RAM are mandatory.